layoutBox/FlexLayout/README.md

 - Default value: `start`
 - CSS name: `justify-content`

+**Method:**

+* **`justifyContent(_: Justify)`**
 The `justifyContent` property defines the alignment along the main-axis of the current line of the flex container.
 It helps distribute extra free space leftover when either all the flex items on a line have reached their maximum size.
 For example, if children are flowing vertically, justifyContent controls how they align vertically.

-NEW: justify-content property aligns flex items along the main axis of the current line of the flex container.
-It helps distribute left free space when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.

 |                     	| direction(.column) | direction(.row) |
 |---------------------	|:------------------:|:---------------:|